yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 {% icon congratulations %} Congratulations!
 You have processed your object!

+> <details-title>More details on batch correction and removing unwanted variation</details-title>
-> <comment-title></comment-title>
+>
-> At this point, we might want to remove or regress out the effects of unwanted variation on our data.
+> At this point, you might want to remove or regress out the effects of unwanted variation on our data.
 A common example of this is the cell cycle, which can affect which genes are expressed and how much material is present in our cells.
-If you’re interested in learning how to do this, then you can move over to the {% icon level %} [Removing the Effects of the Cell Cycle]({% link topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md %}) tutorial now – then return here to complete your analysis.
+If you’re interested in learning how to do this, then you can move over to the {% icon level %} [Removing the Effects of the Cell Cycle]({% link topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md %}) tutorial now and return here to complete your analysis.
+>
+> - {% icon warning %} If you are in a *live course*, the time to do this *bonus tutorial* will not be factored in.
+Please instead return to this *after* your course is finished, or if you finish early!
+>
-{: .comment}
+{: .details}

 # Preparing coordinates